 I am planning to continue working on the project after the program ends.
-I am also thinking of mentoring other open-source programs for Sugar Labs in the future.
+Sugar Labs have a lot of other activities(other than the fructose activities) that need a python 3 port and I am also thinking of mentoring other open-source programs for Sugar Labs in the future.